AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/t-installing-the-viewers.md

 >[!NOTE]
 >
 >There is no upgrade install for the Image Serving viewers.
-Adobe recommends that you back up any existing Scene7 viewers directory before you continue with the install.
+Adobe recommends that you back up any existing Dynamic Media viewers directory before you continue with the install.

 **To install the viewers on the same server**